Panthers hoping Newton’s injured left foot ‘not too bad’

-CHARLOTTE, N.C.
-(AP) — The Panthers are hoping Cam Newton's left foot injury isn't too serious.
+CHARLOTTE, N.C. — The Panthers are hoping Cam Newton’s left foot injury isn’t too serious.

 “We’re hoping it is not too bad,” Panthers general manager Marty Hurney told the team’s radio network after the game.
 “We’ll find out more (on Friday).
 But I hope it’s not too bad.”